 FASI seeks to accelerate the drug discovery needed to halt this epidemic and enable children and adults living with food allergies to realize improved quality of life, one free from the constant threat of reactions that can include anaphylaxis.

-Dr. Olsen is a radiation oncologist at Massachusetts General Hospital and a clinical instructor at Harvard Medical School.
+Christine is also a radiation oncologist at Massachusetts General Hospital and a clinical instructor at Harvard Medical School.
 Earlier in her career, she practiced at Brigham and Women’s Hospital/Dana-Farber Cancer Institute.
 Christine earned an M.D. and M.S. from the University of Alabama and completed a surgical internship and radiation oncology residency at the University of Colorado.
-During her residency, she was awarded the Roentgen Research Award and was named “Intern of the Year.”
-Her research has focused on gene therapy, radio-immunotherapy and translational research in cancer.